CE31-ESC/Nomad/README.md

 *   **`src/lib/utils.ts`**: The `cn` function is already provided by ShadCN.
 You can add other general utilities here.
 *   **`src/lib/constants.ts`**: Store mock data (destinations, hotels, rooms, reviews) and UI-related constants (max guests, price ranges).

-## Phase 5: Integrating AI with Genkit
+## Phase 5: Integrating AI with Genkit If you want to (Currently I don't want to)

 Now, let's add AI capabilities.